cubesys-GmbH/.github/profile/README.md

 ## About cubesys GmbH

-cubesys GmbH is a subsidiary of [nfiniity GmbH](https://nfiniity.com), delivering V2X solutions that elevate intelligent mobility, reshaping transportation into a more secure, remarkably efficient, and eco-friendly ecosystem.
+cubesys GmbH is a subsidiary of [nfiniity GmbH](https://nfiniity.com), delivering C-ITS solutions that elevate intelligent mobility, reshaping transportation into a more secure, remarkably efficient, and eco-friendly ecosystem.